vega/ts-json-schema-generator/README.md

 }
 ```

-2. Then we add the formatter as a child to the core formatter using the configuration callback:
+2. Then we add the formatter as a child to the core formatter using the augmentation callback:

 ```ts
 import { createProgram, createParser, SchemaGenerator, createFormatter } from 'ts-json-schema-generator';